Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **42.What is bug explain?**
 - Bugs are completely normal in software development
 - Problem in a computer program.
 Basically, any unexpected or unintended behavior of a computer program is a software bug.
+- A real bug which was cause an error in harvard's computer in the 1940s